cusma/pposdex/README.md

 [Theil's Index](https://en.wikipedia.org/wiki/Theil_index).

 **Gini's Index** can theoretically range from 0 (complete equality) to 1 (complete inequality).

+4. `PPoS GINI INDEX

+    * 1 = complete PPoS inequality
+    * 0 = complete PPoS equality

-In order to express our measure homogeneously with respect the previous 3 statements **we will consider Gini's Index complement rather than its original form**, so that:
+In order to express our measure homogeneously **we will consider Gini's Index complement rather than its original form** in letter calculations.

-4. `PPoS GINI INDEX = 1 - gini index`

-    * 0 = complete PPoS inequality
-    * 1 = complete PPoS equality

 Theil's Indexs are called Theil's L and Theil's T, they also measure the inequality of a distribution among a set of peoples but with different